-The money talk — not as scary as the birds and bees, but still a lot to think about.
-We get it and so do other parents.
+The money talk — not as scary as the birds and bees, but still a big deal.
 In fact, 49% of parents say they’re not sure how to explain money to their kids .
 Enter: Summer Break.
 More time at home means more time to talk about money management.
 Follow along for some conversation starters and tips on how to have the money talk.

 EXPLAIN WHY BUDGETING IS IMPORTANT

-Fixed Expenses and Variable Expenses — ring a bell?
+Fixed expenses and variable expenses — ring a bell?
 Maybe, maybe not.
-Either way, they’re important words to teach your kids about budgeting.
-Break it down into Spring Break terms, and they’ll get it.
+Either way, these are important words to teach your kids about budgeting.
+Break it down into Summer Break terms and they’ll get it.

-Conversation Starter: “A Fixed Expense is one that doesn’t change.
+Conversation Starter: “A fixed expense is one that doesn’t change.
 Like, our Netflix subscription.
 It’s the same price every month.
 A variable expense is one that does change.
-Like, meals.
+Like, a meal at a restaurant.
 It can go up or down, depending on where we eat.”

-Budgeting for Spring Break is one thing — saving for it is another.
-Instead of simply handing them money (and hoping they stash it away, make it a hands-on experience with a bit of fun along the way.
+Budgeting for Summer Break is one thing — saving for it is another.
+Instead of handing over a wad of cash and hoping they stash it away, make it a hands-on experience with a bit of fun along the way.

 Conversation Starter: “Saving money lets you buy things that you might not have enough money for right now.
-When you add a little bit of money to savings over time, it adds up so you can buy those things one day.”
+When you add a little bit of money to your savings over time, it adds up so you can buy those things one day.”
 Tip: Help your kids make a savings goal (or better, lots of goals).
 Then, work together to plan out how they’ll reach that goal.

 With the Greenlight debit card and app, your kids can:

-- Learn to Make Trade-offs.
+- Learn to make trade-off decisions.
 Keychain or shark-tooth necklace?
 It’s their call.

-- Earn Allowance Through Chores.
-Greenlight kids who earn allowance save 26% more.
+- Earn allowance through chores.
+Cool fact: Greenlight kids who earn allowance save 26% more.
+Woohoo!

-- Control Access to ATM’s.
-Are they taking too much out?
+- Manage access to ATMs.
+Are they withdrawing a bit too much?
 Set limits.

-- Choose Stores.
+- Choose stores.
 You decide where they can and can’t spend.
 Gas only?
 Just at restaurants?
 Adjust the settings in your app.

-Join Greenlight today and help your kids get a head start on budgeting for the break — and for life!
-Sign Up Now
+Join Greenlight today and help your kids get a head start on budgeting for their Summer Break — and for life!
+Sign up now